imentiv

 What Is Emotion AI?
 A Deep Dive into Affective Computing

-Emotion AI, or Affective Computing, refers to technologies that detect, interpret, and respond to human emotions.
-By analyzing visualauditorytextual, and behavioral data, Emotion AI provides insights into a person’s emotional state in real time.
+Emotion AI , or Affective Computing , refers to technologies that detect, interpret, and respond to human emotions.
+By analyzing visual auditory textual , and behavioral data, Emotion AI provides insights into a person’s emotional state in real time.

 Core Components of Emotion AI